-Search the web and your phone from one place
+Search the web and your Android phone from one place

 With Microsoft Launcher, you can use the search bar at the top of your Home screen to find files, apps, and web results on both your phone and PC.
 Get Microsoft Launcher in the Google Play Store app on your Android phone.